Editing Python code

 Navigating your code

-Python support in Visual Studio provides several means to quickly navigate within your code, including libraries for which source code is available: the navigation bar, Go To Definition, Navigate To, and Find All References, as described below.
+Python support in Visual Studio provides several means to quickly navigate within your code, including libraries for which source code is available: the navigation bar, Go To Definition, Navigate To, and Find All References.
 You can also use the Visual Studio Object Browser.

 To hide the navigation bar, go to Tools > Options > Text Editor > Python > General and clear Settings > Navigation bar.